-19. Vitamin D2 is found in foods of non-animal origin (particularly fungi), and vitamin D3 in foods such as fatty fish, fish liver oil and egg yolk.
+19. Vitamin D_2 is found in foods of non-animal origin (particularly fungi), and vitamin D_3 in foods such as fatty fish, fish liver oil and egg yolk.
 In addition, some foods, such as milk, margarine and breakfast cereals, may be fortified with vitamin D. In the UK, the largest contributors to dietary vitamin D intake are meat and meat products, except in children aged 1.5-3 years, among whom the largest contribution comes from milk and milk products.
 "Fat spreads", "cereals and cereal products" and "buns, cakes, pastries and fruit pies" are also important contributors to vitamin D intake across all age groups (Bates, 2014).

 20. Both forms of vitamin D are found in dietary supplements.
-At present, no maximum levels are prescribed for vitamins and minerals in food supplements, Most multi-vitamin supplements contain 5 $\mu$ g vitamin D per daily dose, this being the EU Recommended Daily Amount, a harmonised value used for labelling purposes (EC, 2008).
-However, single supplements are available containing up to 250 $\mu$ g vitamin D per daily dose, a value in excess of the maximum intakes recently recommended by IOM and EFSA.
-NHS Healthy Start vitamin drops, which are given free of charge to pregnant women, women with a child under 12 months of age and individuals on low incomes receiving healthy start vouchers, provide 10 $\mu$ g vitamin D/day for adults and 7.5 $\mu$ g vitamin D/day for children (NHS, Healthy Start, 2014).
+Single supplements are available containing up to 250 μ g vitamin D per daily dose, while most multi-vitamin supplements contain 5 μ g vitamin D per daily dose, this being the EU Recommended Daily Amount, a harmonised value used for labelling purposes (EC, 2008).
+NHS Healthy Start vitamin drops for women and children which are given free of charge to pregnant women, women with a child under 12 months of age and individuals on low incomes receiving healthy start vouchers, provide 10 and 7.5 μ g vitamin D/day respectively (NHS, Healthy Start, 2014)

-21. In the UK, data up to 2012 from the NDNS rolling programme indicate that mean and high level dietary intakes of vitamin D from food sources (excluding supplements) at ages 11-18 years were 2.4 and 5.7 $\mu$ g/day in boys, and 1.9 and 4.9 $\mu$ g/day in girls (Bates, 2014).
-In men and women aged >18 years, mean and high level intakes were 3.1 and 9.2 $\mu$ g, and 2.6 and 7.5 $\mu$ g respectively.
-In the same groups, mean and high level dietary intakes of vitamin D from combined food and supplement sources were 2.6 and 7.7 $\mu$ g/day in boys, 2.1 and 6.6 $\mu$ g/day in girls, 3.9 and 12.3 $\mu$ g/day in men, and 3.4 and 11.8 $\mu$ g/day in women.
+21. In the UK, data from the NDNS rolling programme up to 2012 report mean and high level dietary intakes of vitamin D from food sources (excluding supplements) at ages 11-18 years were 2.4 and 5.7 μ g/day in boys, and 1.9 and 4.9 μ g/day in girls (Bates, 2014).
+In men and women aged >18 years, mean and high level intakes were 3.1 and 9.2 μ g, and 2.6 and 7.5 μ g respectively.
+In the same groups, mean and high level dietary intakes of vitamin D from combined food and supplement sources were 2.6 and 7.7 μ g/day in boys, 2.1 and 6.6 μ g/day in girls, 3.9 and 12.3 μ g/day in men, and 3.4 and 11.8 μ g/day in women.

-22. Human milk contains only low levels of vitamin D, but infant formula is fortified with 1-2.5 $\mu$ g vitamin D/100 Kcal (EC, 2006).
+22. Human milk contains only low levels of vitamin D, but infant formula is fortified with 1-2.5 μ g vitamin D/100 Kcal (EC, 2006).